QR Code Guide — 3 Steps

 iPhone native scanning

-iOS 11 or later: open Camera, point at code, tap banner.
-No app required — works in any lighting with iPhone's camera.
+iOS 11+: open Camera, point at code, tap banner.
+No app required — works in any lighting.

 Android native scanning

 Android 9+: Camera app detects QR codes automatically.
-Samsung users can also use Bixby Vision in the camera app.
+Samsung users can also use Bixby Vision.

 Google Lens (all devices)